seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 And my estate the footstool where she treads:
 Then mayst thou judge what her condition is
 By the proportion of her mightiness.
-Write on, while I peruse her in my thoughts.—
+Write on, while I peruse her in my thoughts.--
-Her voice to music or the nightingale—
+Her voice to music or the nightingale--
 To music every summer leaping swain
 Compares his sunburnt lover when she speaks;
 And why should I speak of the nightingale?